 •6 large basil leaves, chopped

 * These amounts will make enough dough and toppings for two nicely sized (roughly 9×13 inches) ‘zas!
 If that’s more than you care to have at one sitting, simply transfer half the dough after rising, flatten it, and stash it in a lightly floured gallon sized freezer bag in the freezer.
-When next you want ‘za! (or flat bread, or calzone), simply 02aFlourYeastAddOilbfLOplace the bag in the fridge overnight and for a day while you’re out and about on bidness.
+When next you want ‘za! (or flat bread, or calzone), simply place the bag in the fridge overnight and for a day while you’re out and about on bidness.
 When you’re ready to come back and make something, the dough should be ready.

 Cool, no?